sharifahshaista/TI-tool/README.md

 ### Prerequisites

 - Python 3.11+
+- **One of the following LLM providers:**
+  - Azure OpenAI API credentials, OR
-- OpenAI API key or Azure OpenAI credentials
+  - OpenAI API key, OR
+  - LM Studio running locally with a model loaded
 - SearXNG instance (for web search)
 - Crawl4AI instance (for web crawling)